NCAA clears Memphis freshman Wiseman to return on Jan. 12

 Memphis said Wiseman will sit out Wednesday night’s game against Arkansas-Little Rock.

 Wiseman also will miss the Tigers’ game Nov.
 28 against North Carolina State in Brooklyn, New York, on Dec.
-28 and a visit Dec.
-3 from Bradley.
-Wiseman also will miss a trio of games against Southeastern Conference teams: Mississippi, Dec.
-14; at No. 20 Tennessee; Georgia, Jan.
-4.
+28. Wiseman will miss a trio of games against Southeastern Conference teams: Saturday vs. Mississippi, Dec.
+14 at No. 20 Tennessee and Jan.
+4 vs. Georgia.

 The freshman also will miss the first two games of league play in the American Athletic Conference — pending Memphis’ appeal.